 Insurance on Travel Trailers

 Millennials are already known for taking the less traditional path when it comes to joining the workforce.
-Maybe your college student will be asking you to help them buy a new RV instead a new car after graduation.
+Maybe your college student will be asking you to help them buy a new RV instead of a new car after graduation.
 If they do, make sure they have the right insurance coverage.
-Just as one should with a full-size motorhome, a travel trailer should be covered by Specialty RV Insurance.
+Similar to a full-size motorhome, a travel trailer also needs Specialty RV Insurance coverage.
 Auto Insurance is simply inadequate if you want to protect your asset, which is what any trailer or motorhome is.
-Speaking with an experienced RV Insurance Specialist about your budget and how often you plan to use your trailer is advised.
-For multiple quotes call an Insurance Specialist today at (866) 501-7335.
+Speak with an experienced RV Insurance Specialist about your budget and how often you plan to use your trailer.
+For multiple quotes call an agent today at (855) 919-4247.